 There are many ways to help the Justice Centre.
 Find out how you can get involved.

-We are funded by voluntary donations, with no funding from government and provide free legal representation to protect the Charter rights and freedoms of Canadians.
+We are funded by voluntary donations, with no funding from government and provide free legal representation.